Mesothelioma Surgery

 Once patients reach stage 3 mesothelioma, their disease often becomes inoperable.
 But new treatment approaches are giving late-stage patients a chance.

 One treatment doctors are researching is P/D with photodynamic therapy.
-Photodynamic therapy uses a powerful light to kill mesothelioma cells during surgery.
+Photodynamic therapy uses a powerful type of light to kill mesothelioma cells during surgery.
 In one study, stage 3 and 4 patients who had this procedure had a median survival time of 3 years.

 Mesothelioma doctors don’t prescribe surgery on its own.
 Surgical candidates also get chemotherapy or radiation to make surgery more effective.